 Intensity Specifies the amount of color added to the edges within the image.
-The higher the setting, the thicke the color that is applied to the image.
+The higher the setting, the thicker the color that is applied to the image.
 Edge color Specifies the color of the edges.
 Edge detection Specifies the edge detection algorithm.
 The algorithm controls the formula used to detect the edges and the direction of the edge indicators.
 Blurring Blurs the edges in the image.
 Select the Use blurring checkbox, and then select a blur setting to determine how much blur is applied.
-You can righ t-click a slider to reset to the default value. 💡 You can use the Edit Brush to paint this effect onto specific areas of your image.